 I need information about...

-In the hospital, you can come in contact with many harmful germs.
+In the hospital or in your home, you can come in contact with many harmful germs.
 To help prevent infection, wash your hands often, especially:

-If you don’t have access to soap and water, use an alcohol-based hand gel containing at least 60 percent alcohol.
+If you don’t have access to soap and water, use an alcohol-based hand gel containing at least 60% alcohol.
 These products kill most germs and are easy to use.
-But use soap and water, not hand gel, if your hands are visibly dirty.
+But use soap and water (not alcohol-based hand gel) if your hands are visibly dirty.

 When visiting or caring for a loved one, washing your hands or using an alcohol-based hand cleaner can help stop germs from spreading.
 Wash your hands:

 Many hospitals have sinks or gel dispensers right outside patient rooms.
 If not, carry a bottle of alcohol-based hand gel with you, and use it every time you visit.
-Use soap and water, not alcohol-based hand gels, if your hands are visibly dirty.
+Use soap and water (not alcohol-based hand gel) if your hands are visibly dirty.

 Use warm water and plenty of soap.
 Work up a good lather.

-Clean the whole hand, under your nails, between your fingers, and up the wrists.
+Clean the whole hand, including under your nails, between your fingers, and up the wrists.

 Rinse, letting the water run down your fingers, not up your wrists.